-Reading Every class carries out Guided Reading on a weekly basis.
-Each year group works from a fiction, non-fiction or poetry text and this is overview in our varied throughout the terms.
-The lessons focus on comprehension skills and how to answer questions accurately; the class teacher will school model to the class how to answer the questions and where to find the answer in the text.
-Adaptations are made where necessary to ensure all children are working on the same learning objective even if they are using a different text.
+Reading Every class carries out a Reading lesson four times a week.
+Each class is exposed to a variety of texts including fiction, non-fiction overview in our and poetry.
+One lesson will focus on the child reading a text at their level independently and answering questions from it (CGP school books), another will be the class working from an age-related text - answering questions from it after being supported by the teacher.
+The teacher will then model how to answer the questions that have been set where the child will mark their own work.
 Reading Word Reading Pupils should be taught to: - maintain positive attitudes to reading and understanding of what they read by: - continuing to read and discuss an increasingly wide range of fiction, poetry, plays, non-fiction and reference books or textbooks - reading books that are structured in different ways and reading for a range of purposes - increasing their familiarity with a wide range of books, including myths, legends and traditional stories, modern fiction, fiction from our literary heritage, and books from other cultures and traditions -recommending books that they have read to their peers, giving reasons for their choices - identifying and discussing themes and conventions in and across a wide range of writing - making comparisons within and across books - learning a wider range of poetry by heart - preparing poems and plays to read aloud and to perform, showing understanding through intonation, tone and volume so that the meaning is clear to an audience - understand what they read by: - checking that the book makes sense to them, discussing their understanding and exploring the meaning of words in context - asking questions to improve their understanding - drawing inferences such as inferring characters' feelings, thoughts and motives from their actions, and justifying inferences with evidence - predicting what might happen from details stated and implied - summarising the main ideas drawn from more than one paragraph, identifying key details that support the main ideas - identifying how language, structure and presentation contribute to meaning - discuss and evaluate how authors use language, including figurative language, considering the impact on the reader - distinguish between statements of fact and opinion - retrieve, record and present information from non-fiction - participate in discussions about books that are read to them and those they can read for themselves, building on their own and others' ideas and challenging views courteously - explain and discuss their understanding of what they have read, including through formal presentations and debates, maintaining a focus on the topic and using notes where necessary - provide reasoned justifications for their views.